kperesypkin/dotfiles/README.md

-# Configuration files for some programs
+## Configuration files for some programs

+This repository contains config files for most used programs.